 Oregon’s Bottle Bill created a unique recycling pathway for beverage containers, keeping them separated from non-food-grade materials and contaminants.
 OBRC’s operational stewardship protects their quality throughout the redemption process.
-The result is Grade-A material, the highest possible, processed domestically, supporting a circular economy where waste becomes inputs.
+The result is high-grade material, the highest possible, processed domestically, supporting a circular economy where waste becomes inputs.

 Achieving Results